Mesut Ozil will take an enormous £282,000-a-week pay cut to join Fenerbahce

 As expected, the deal will be nowhere near as lucrative as the one he was handed by Arsenal back at the start of 2018, which was famously worth £350,000-a-week.

-His new contract will see him earn a base salary far, far less than that.
+His new contract will see him earn a base salary far less than that.

 However, the 32-year-old will still have the opportunity to further bolster his finances through various bonuses.